-Destruction of buccal samples
+10 Destruction of DNA Reference samples and buccal samples

-- 10 (1) Buccal samples must be destroyed within 30 days after obtaining a forensic DNA profile or after the sample has been processed by the Forensic Science Laboratory. - (2) Buccal samples must be disposed of in medical waste removal containers and incinerated. - (3) Any other extract or processed portion of a buccal sample must be disposed of in medical sharps container and incinerated. - (4) The destruction of the buccal samples must be recorded in the laboratory case file or appropriate register.
+- (1) DNA reference samples and buccal samples must be destroyed within 30 days after obtaining a forensic DNA profile or after the sample has been processed by the Forensic Science Laboratory. - (2) Buccal samples must be disposed of in medical waste removal containers and incinerated.

+- (3) Any other extract or processed portion of a buccal sample must be disposed of in medical sharps container and incinerated. - (4) The destruction of the buccal samples must be recorded in the laboratory case file or appropriate register.
 The appropriate register may be a logbook or the information system used in the laboratory to support DNA casework.

-Notification of court findings
+11 Notification of court findings

-- 11 (1) The clerk of the court must notify the authorised officer of the outcome of the court case by completing a form SAPS 69 and provide the form to the investigating officer after the finalization of the case in court.
-The clerk of the court must record the identity number and full names of the accused and relevant station and CAS/ICDMS number on form SAPS 69. - (2) The information, if applicable, that must be recorded on form SAPS 69 is that the - (a) child has been diverted in accordance with Chapter 8 of the Child Justice Act, Act 75 of 2008; - (b) person was not prosecuted in court; - (c) accused was acquitted; - (d) accused was discharged at a preparatory examination; - (e) conviction was set aside on appeal or review; or - (f) person was convicted. - (3) In the case of a conviction, the complete details of the offence(s) the sentence, including the particulars of the sentence and period of suspension (if applicable) must be recorded on form SAPS 69. - (4) The investigating officer must capture the judgment of the court on the CAS/ICDMS system and provide form SAPS 69 to the authorised officer or a person designated by him or her to ensure that the necessary steps are taken to update the information on the CRIM system and NFDD.
+- (1) The clerk of the court will notify the authorised officer of the outcome of the court case by completing a form SAPS 69 and provide the form to the investigating officer after the finalization of the case in court.
+The clerk of the court will record the identity number and full names of the accused and relevant station and CAS/ICDMS number on form SAPS 69. - (2) The information that must be recorded on form SAPS 69 includes that the - (a) child has been diverted in accordance with Chapter 8 of the Child Justice Act, Act 75 of 2008; - (b) person was not prosecuted in court; - (c) accused was acquitted; - (d) accused was discharged at a preparatory examination; - (e) conviction was set aside on appeal or review; or - (f) person was convicted. - (3) In the case of a conviction, the complete details of the offence(s), the sentence, including the particulars of the sentence and period of suspension (if applicable) must be recorded on form SAPS 69. - (4) The investigating officer must capture the judgment of the court on the CAS/ICDMS system and provide form SAPS 69 to the authorised officer or a person designated by him or her to ensure that the necessary steps are taken to update the information on the CRIM system and NFDD.

-Removal of forensic DNA profiles from the NFDD
+12 Removal of forensic DNA profiles from the NFDD on application